robert-claypool/robert-claypool.github.io/about.md

 For .NET work, I use Visual Studio, VS Code, and Neovim.

 ### > Source control

-Git these days, TFS if needed.
+Git, and sometimes TFS.

 Before Git I used Mecurial, before that SVN, before that Visual Source Safe.

 ### > DevOps

-I have informally filled the role of DevOps engineer everywhere I go -- Webpack, Grunt, Gulp, MSBuild, TFS, VSTS, Mecurial (hg), Git, Hudson/Jenkins CI, Flowdock, Slack, Atlassian Bitbucket/Jira/Bamboo, GitHub, GitLab CE, Docker Compose, Vagrant, unit testing frameworks, and more.
+I have informally filled the role of DevOps engineer everywhere I go -- Webpack, Grunt, Gulp, MSBuild, TFS, VSTS, Mecurial (hg), Git, Hudson/Jenkins CI, Flowdock, Slack, Atlassian Bitbucket/Jira/Bamboo, GitHub, GitLab CE, Docker Compose, Vagrant, unit testing frameworks, Bash, PowerShell, and more.

 DevOps isn't about the tools, but the process.
 I know how to automate things and get out of a team's way.

 ### > Data and networking

 Redis, NGINX, Docker, Docker Compose, SQLite, SQL Server, and PostgreSQL.

 Oracle a fine database, but the company is toxic.
-Postgres is free and awesome, use that instead.
+Postgres is free and awesome, use that instead!

 GraphQL and REST, with or without Swagger.

 ### > AWS and "the cloud"

 I'm learning K8s and Azure now, but Amazon Web Services (AWS) is what I know best.

 I have managed a network of servers and services on AWS since 2012.
-My experience spans a large number of the core services which are needed to host and manage online apps:

 * Route 53 (DNS routing),
 * VPC (virtual private networking),